Hearing Tests

 The sound waves continue to the inner ear, where the cochlea, filled with fluid and hair-like cells, converts the vibrations into electrical signals.
 These signals are sent to your brain via the auditory nerve, and that's how you perceive sound.

-Understanding this process helps you realize the importance of each component in hearing.
-If there’s an issue at any point in this pathway, it can lead to hearing loss.
+Understanding this process helps you realise the importance of each component in hearing.
+If there's an issue at any point in this pathway, it can lead to hearing loss.
 An audiogram, often used during a hearing test, charts your hearing thresholds at various frequencies.
 This helps in determining not just the presence of hearing loss, but also its nature and extent.
-So, knowing how you hear is the first step in recognizing and addressing any hearing concerns you might have.
+So, knowing how you hear is the first step in recognising and addressing any hearing concerns you might have.

 Different Types of Hearing Tests

-Understanding how we hear lays the groundwork for recognizing when you might need one of the various types of hearing tests available.
-If you’re experiencing hearing issues or just want to check on your ear health, knowing what’s out there can help you make informed decisions.
+Understanding how we hear lays the groundwork for recognising when you might need one of the various types of hearing tests available.
+If you're experiencing hearing issues or just want to check on your ear health, knowing what's out there can help you make informed decisions.

 One common method is pure tone audiometry.
 This test measures your ability to hear sounds at different pitches and volumes, conducted through both air and bone conduction.
 It's a reliable way to pinpoint the type and degree of hearing loss you might be experiencing.